bl4ck5un/bib2html/README.md

 Warning
 -------

-The bibtexparser version available form [PyPi](https://pypi.python.org/pypi/bibtexparser) uses `type` to describe the entry type even though it is a valid BibTeX field.
+The bibtexparser version available from [PyPi](https://pypi.python.org/pypi/bibtexparser) uses `type` to describe the entry type even though it is a valid BibTeX field.
 Hence, you should upgrade to the version available on GitHub or use the one shipped with Pubs2HTML.